Join a global wave of prayer right here in Melbourne and Geelong

 It’s not complicated – we’re simply asking people to pray in whatever way they want and with whoever they want for others to come to know Jesus Christ.

 Our aims are:

-- For people to pray with God’s world-wide family from 25 May-4 June: individually, as a family or as part of a church, and together as a diocesan family at a Beacon Event at St Paul’s Cathedral on the eve of Pentecost
+- For people to pray with God’s world-wide family from 10 May-20 May: individually, as a family or as part of a church, and together as a diocesan family at a Beacon Event at St Paul’s Cathedral on the evening of Pentecost Sunday at 6pm

 - For prayer events to be held across churches in Melbourne and Geelong alongside churches in the UK and the wider world.
 View our Resource Section for ideas